wildlyinaccurate/wildlyinaccurate.github.io/_posts/2011-07-23-setting-up-a-web-server-on-ubuntudebian.markdown

 Next, create a symbolic link to the rewrite module in the mods-enabled directory:

-<pre class="no-highlight">sudo ln -s /etc/apache2/mods-available/rewrite.load /etc/apache2/mods-enabled/rewrite.load</pre>
+<pre>sudo ln -s /etc/apache2/mods-available/rewrite.load /etc/apache2/mods-enabled/rewrite.load</pre>

 Now restart Apache for the changes to take effect (see [Starting and stopping the web server](#starting-and-stopping-the-web-server)).

 #### Install PHP

-<pre class="no-highlight">sudo apt-get install php5
+<pre>sudo apt-get install php5
 sudo apt-get install libapache2-mod-php5</pre>

 Note that the php5 package may already include libapache2-mod-php5, so the second command might not be required.

 #### Install MySQL

-<pre class="no-highlight">sudo apt-get install mysql-server libapache2-mod-auth-mysql php5-mysql</pre>
+<pre>sudo apt-get install mysql-server libapache2-mod-auth-mysql php5-mysql</pre>

 #### Starting and stopping the web server